joshuabdixon/PureGym-NLP-for-Topic-Modeling-of-Customer-Reviews/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

 ## Acknowledgements
-Thank you to PureGym for providing the data and for their collaboration on this project.
+Thank you to PureGym for their collaboration on this project and for providing the dataset and permission to share this analysis.